ridwansr08/Prediction-of-the-number-of-Correctional-occupancy/README.md

 ## Introduction
 This is the Repository about Prediction of the number of Correctional occupancy in Indonesia.
 To illustrate how much is the number of correctional occupancy for the next 6 months without any policy

+## Disclaimer
+Data on Number of Occupants can be retrieved on the website http://sdppublik.ditjenpas.go.id/analisis/public/grl/bulanan. by taking the total data on prisoners and convicts every month from the beginning of 2012 to the end of 2021

 ## Technical
 Language: R (code is written in Rmd file)
 Libraries: